 Open Peer Review

 Among the major differences in Reality’s approach to publishing is the conduct of review.
 For Reality, articles—submissions of typical journal length, approximately 9,000-15,000 words—undergo a brief review by editors to ensure the article is fundamentally but not specifically sound.
 That is: so long as the argument appears coherent, interesting, has no glaring flaws in scholarship, and is worthy of discussion, it will be published.
-Subsequently, it is presented as open for peer review: at which point, any qualified person may submit either a review of or response to the article—a review of, being a shorter length, will discuss the scholarship and argumentation of the article, highlighting both merits and weaknesses.
-Responses to, of near article-length, while they may include some discussion of scholarship and argumentation, are intended to instead present a different interpretation of the same issue addressed by the article in question.
+Subsequently, it is presented as open for peer review: at which point, any qualified person may submit either a comment or response to the article—a comment, being a shorter length, will discuss the scholarship and argumentation of the article, highlighting both merits and weaknesses.
+Responses, of near article-length, while they may include some discussion of scholarship and argumentation, are intended to instead present a different interpretation of the same issue addressed by the article in question.
 Nothing is made blind at any point in the process.
-If an article or review/response is editorially rejected, the reasons are given in plain, straightforward language.
+If an article or review is editorially rejected, the reasons are given in plain, straightforward language.

 This approach is novel, experimental, and a bit of a risk; but it also comes with significant rewards which are not provided by more traditional routes of peer review.
 The system of open review (and especially the publication of the reviews and responses) is inherently dialogic.
 Rather than disputing whether articles should be published, i.e., whether they deserve to be seen at all, the dispute centers on the ideas themselves: whether or not they are good, well-argued, insightful, and so on; and not only this, but reviewers are encouraged to respond with their own theoretical contributions through submitting responses to.